 NOTE: The computer will not accept a digit whose numerical value is more than defined by a particular game.
-For example, if the digits of the secret code are between 1 and 6, the computer will not accept a number 7.
+For example, if the number span of the secret code is between 1 and 6, the computer will not accept a number 7.